 Developed in recent years, the OVBT allows rider to experience the natural beauty of the region utilising secondary bitumen and gravel roads.

-As the author of the "Five P's section" in our 'Touring Tips From BikePacking Pros' article (link below) its no surprise that Andrew's pre-trip preparation is very thorough :) As it should be.
+As the author of the "Five P's section" in our 'Touring Tips From BikePacking Pros' article (link below) its no surprise that Andrew's pre-trip preparation is very thorough :)